reetikaChauhan/Final-Project-Proposal/readme.md

 Week 1 (May 14 - May 21) : Authentication as microservice, Authorization,(5 days) building models, Routes, tests for authentication(2 days).
 Week 2(May 21 - may 28): Daos functions for the routes, CRUD operations, aggregation , text search and lookup(user retrieving a ticket route, searching a flight )
 Week 3 (May 28 - june 4) Build  detailed unit tests for all routes (airline, airport,flight, booking)

+A description of what problem my project seeks to solve: It help the user to search and book airline tickets.